facebookresearch/ParlAI/docs/source/tutorial_basic.rst

     def observe(self, observation): # update internal state with observation def act(self): # produce action based on internal state

-``observe()`` takes as input the result of an action taken by another agent and updates this agent's internal state accordingly.
+``observe()`` takes as input an observation dict, which is usually the result of an action taken by another agent, and updates this agent's internal state accordingly.

 ``act()`` produces an action from the agent.
-For a dataset agent, this might return a batch of examples.
-For a neural net agent, it could be a train step or eval step.
+For a dataset agent, this might increment a counter for examples seen and return the next batch of examples.
+For a neural net agent, this could be a train step or eval step.

 Observations